 So, after raising this section into the territory of philosophical lecture, how does this relate to what we’re trying to do?

-Now, this all may sound very un-philatrophic (and it is), but it’s a useful base for what I’m going to say in just a minute.
-For the record, I personally don’t condone disattachment from altruism, and I cover forms of giving back elsewhere in other articles on the site.
+Now, this all may sound very un-philanthropic (and it is), but it’s a useful base for what I’m going to say in just a minute.
+For the record, I personally don’t condone non-attachment from altruism, and I cover forms of giving back elsewhere in other articles on the site.

-But Rand’s ideals of the strong, confident person going after what they want no matter what the odds is a great model for our own journey into business success and, ultimately, self-actualisation.
+But Rand’s ideals of the strong, confident person going after what they want no matter what the odds is a great model for our own journey into business success and, ultimately, self-actualization.